 Encourages bone health

-Almond milk contains roughly 30 percent of the daily recommended allowance of calcium and 25 percent of the daily value of vitamin D that experts recommend people consume every day.
+Fortified almond milk contains roughly 30 percent of the daily recommended allowance of calcium and 25 percent of the daily value of vitamin D that experts recommend people consume every day.
 Both of these important nutrients protect the entire skeletal system, from your bones to your teeth.

 Can improve appearance of skin

-Vitamin E is another nutrient found in almond milk.
+Vitamin E is another nutrient found in fortified almond milk.
 This antioxidant fights free radical damage that can lead to lines and wrinkles (which is why it’s in so many beauty products).
 As a result, some may find that their skin looks and feels better than ever when consuming the vitamin.

 Is a good food choice for diabetics